Pentagon chief sees Asia ties as deterrent against China

 "This is all about alliances and partnerships," he told reporters on the trip that is to include meetings with key allies in Tokyo, New Delhi and Seoul.

-"It's also about enhancing capabilities," he added, recalling that while the United States was focused on the anti-jihadist struggle in the Middle East, China was modernizing its army at high speed.
+"It's also about enhancing capabilities," he added, recalling that while the United States was focused on the anti-jihadist struggle in the Middle East, China was modernising its army at high speed.

 "That competitive edge that we've had has eroded," he said.
 "We still maintain that edge.
 We are going to increase that edge going forward."